W. Craig Carter: Science of battery materials

 In his later research, Carter directed his focus to the science of battery materials and the electro-chemo-mechanics of phase transitions and fracture of battery electrodes.
 He studied olivine compounds as enablers of positive electrode materials for high-power in lithium rechargeable batteries and discussed the miscibility gap in undoped Li1-xFePO4.
 He observed the elimination of the gap below a critical point.

 He co-developed a flow battery that utilized co-suspensions of solid state electrode and electronically conductive particulates.
 His research demonstrated the fast rate capability and greater cycling stability in NaTi2(PO4)3/Na0.44MnO2 cells.

 Other professional activities

 Carter has also designed software to create forms and textures.
 He collaborated with Neri Oxman of the MIT Media Lab on projects incorporating material science, mythology and natural designs.

+Data and algorithms created for the Oxman work are publicly available.

 Carter is the designer of ONE.MIT which is a mosaic having more than 270,000 names from the MIT community etched on a 6-inch-diameter silicon wafer.